 On his twitter account, M.Night Shyamalan held a fan art contest about this movie and what inspired talented people to draw.

-This is the winner and it’s truly a masterpieces that expresses as it’s best what the movies does.
+This is the winner and it’s truly a masterpiece that expresses as it’s best what the movies do.

 Later edit: I can’t believe it’s been 5 years already since I’ve written about another movie from him, Wide Awake.